gilnam74/vex-sneppet/Programming-basics.md

 **Simplification** is a focus on the main topic ignoring all surrounding exceptions and details. **Analogies** — explaining unknown with the notions which are intuitive (familiar without any extra knowledge to a majority of humans in the world).
 Both simplification and analogies yields to a faster understanding but less precision.
 Keep this in mind.

-Syntax, data types, variables, commands, functions, loops.
+At the end of the lesson, you should be comfortable with syntax, data types, variables, commands, functions, loops.

 # Programming theory
 Programming - speaking with PC.
 Instructions.